 - 3 Flash programming modes: - Insertion in a programming tool.
-In this mode, all sectors including option bytes can be programmed or erased. - ICP (In-Circuit Programming).
-In this mode, all sectors including option bytes can be programmed or erased without removing the device from the application board. - IAP (In-Application Programming) In this mode, all sectors except Sector 0, (an be programmed or prace) without removing the device from the application beard and while the application is running. - ICT (In-Circuit Testing) for downloading and executing user application test patterns in RAM - Read-out protection - Register Access Security System (RASS) to prevent accidental programming or erasing
+In this mode, all sectors including option bytes can be programmed or erased. - ICP (in-circuit programming).
+In this mode, all sectors including option bytes can be programmed or erased without removing the device from the application board. - IAP (in-application programming).
+In this mode, all sectors, except Sector 0, can be programmed or erased without removing the device from the application board and while the application is running. - ICT (in-circuit testing) for downloading and executing user application test patterns in RAM - Readout protection - Register Access Security System (RASS) to prevent accidental programming or erasing

-4.3 STRUCTURE
+5.3 Structure

-The Flash memory is organised in sectors and can be used for both code and data storage.
+The Flash memory is organized in sectors and can be used for both code and data storage.